beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > There are situations where it can be beneficial to store a piece of application state in a more complex data structure.
 The official React documentation contains some helpful guidance on the topic.

-Es gibt Gelegenheiten, wo es profitabale sein kann, einen Teil des States in einer komplexeren Datenstruktur zu speichern.
+Es gibt Gelegenheiten, wo es profitabler sein kann, einen Teil des States in einer komplexeren Datenstruktur zu speichern.
 Die offizielle React-Dokumentation enthält einige hilfreiche Tipps zu diesem Thema.

 ## Handling arrays